aezalius/ludumdare-53/LD53-Obsidian/Delivery.md

 Player accepts requests from various beings to collect and bring back items and parts from around the area.
 The player cannot fight when holding a package, and must avoid the creatures on the way back.
 Normally creatures around only aggro if you get close enough, but holding things makes all creatures on screen aggro.

+### Code
+spawn enemies off screen, if they enter the area, the aggro.